-Born and raised in Milan, Italy, Matteo Bittanti is Senior Adjunct Professor in the undergraduate Visual Studies and Graduate Program in Visual and Critical Studies programs at California College of the Arts.
+Born and raised in Milan, Italy, Matteo Bittanti is an Adjunct Professor in the Visual Studies Program (Undergraduate) and Visual and Critical Studies (Graduate).
 He currently teaches "Eye Openers: introduction to Visual Studies," "GameScenes: Art & Videogames," "Perceptions" and "Advanced Visual Studies".

 Bittanti's research focuses on the cultural, social, and theoretical aspects of emerging technologies, with an emphasis on their effects on communication, visual culture, and the arts.
 His main areas of investigation include the social uses of media, post-geographical spaces, and new media art.
 Bittanti's work is situated at the intersection of media studies, contemporary art, and visual studies.

 Bittanti's artistic interventions lie at the intersection of game-based media, cinema, and online practices.
 His works have been presented in the United States, Canada, England, Australia, France, Scotland, and Italy.
 In 2011 Bittanti curated the exhibition ITALIANS DO IT BETTER!! with Domenico Quaranta in the Fringe section of the 54th Venice Biennial, where he presented his project, Game Arthritis, created in collaboration with art collective IOCOSE.
 The event was part of NEOLUDICA.
 ART IS A GAME 2011-1966, a biennial within a biennial.